Sudanese security disperses protests, arrests university professors and journalists

 Also, a number of professors from the University of Khartoum were arrested outside the University as they were preparing to demonstrate.

-According to a list seen by Sudan Tribune released by their colleagues, the security service arrested 20 professors and lecturer including among other: Mohamed Youssef Ahmed Mustafa, Mohamed Abdallah, Mamdouh Mohamed al-Hassan, Omer al-Hiber Youssef Nur al-Dayem, Montasser al-Tayeb, Walid Awad Hassan, Mohamed Younes.
+According to a list seen by Sudan Tribune released by their colleagues, the security service arrested 20 professors and lecturers including among other: Mohamed Youssef Ahmed Mustafa, Mohamed Abdallah, Mamdouh Mohamed al-Hassan, Omer al-Hiber Youssef Nur al-Dayem, Montasser al-Tayeb, Walid Awad Hassan, Mohamed Younes.

 This is is the first time that the professors of the University of Khartoum decide to participate in the anti-government protests.